 The issue is becoming familiar.
 According to the local newspaper, a twenty-nine year old man was arrested on multiple counts for threatening a municipal water company employee who wished to read his meter.
 The suspect was “wearing full body armor with a knife strapped to his chest, a Kevlar helmet with a face mask and armed with pepper spray.”
 After a brief standoff he was physically subdued by a law officer and arrested.
 Questioning revealed he was a member of Sovereign Citizens movement and had had multiple previous scrapes with the law.
 Followers of the movement think, “they can decide which laws to obey and which to ignore” according to the Southern Poverty Law Center.
 He also told arresting officers he hoped to “go to Pakistan in two years so he could fight and maybe die for something ‘that was good and true.’”
 But he had been found psychologically unfit for military service by the U.S. government.

 I have examined some alternatives warranted by other justifications for legal power, rejecting divine command and legal positivism on the grounds that these warrants provide no means of ensuring minority rights or respecting civil disobedience(see “Preliminary Thoughts on Civil Disobedience: Natural Rights Issues“).
 That cannot be said of social contract theory.
-As the U.S. Constitution exemplifies, defined rights can be specified in written or tradition-bound compacts, though they would of necessity be civil rather than human rights and thus open to a charge of cultural relativism that would do little to arbitrate disagreements between polities that define rights differently.
-We see that kind of conflict frequently on today’s international scene.
-But this problem is not by itself sufficient to condemn a social contract that builds in protections for minorities and allows mechanisms for civil disobedience.
+As the U.S. Constitution exemplifies, defined rights can be specified in written or tradition-bound compacts, though they would of necessity be civil rights rather than human rights and thus open to a charge of cultural relativism that would do little to arbitrate disagreements between polities that define rights differently or to quell dissent within them as in the opening example.
+We see that kind of conflict frequently on today’s international scene and in the cowboy libertarianism that defends circumstantial freedom as the greatest good.
+But these conflicts in themselves are hardly sufficient to condemn a social contract that builds in protections for minorities and allows adequate mechanisms for redress.
 But we might ask of the framers of such a constitution the same question raised by the two examples cited earlier: what properly limits state power?
 It is good to have a Bill of Rights, but why these and not others and why ten and not a hundred ?
-It is all very fine to sanctify free speech as a guaranteed civil right, but why should it be, other than that our wise Founding Fathers decided to add it to our compact of government (but only after a bruising debate and with serious dissent as revealed in The Federalist Papers)?
+It is all very fine to sanctify free speech as a guaranteed civil right, but why should it be, other than that our revered founders decided to add it to our compact of government (but only after a bruising debate and with serious dissent as revealed in The Federalist Papers)?
 The kernel of social contract is that government is a purely conventional invention resulting from a voluntary association of like-minded individuals in pursuit of common interests, so it seems reasonable that had their interests been different, their contract might have taken an entirely different form.
 Viewed in this light, there is nothing sacred about the rights enshrined in the U.S. charter, and so long as we embrace the fiction of the social contract as justification for government, we’ll have to look elsewhere for some foundation for our rights and some reason to violate positive law when we think they have been abrogated (see ”Where Do Rights Originate?“).

 It is certainly true that his resistance to government constitutes an embrace of the state of nature, one literally demonstrated by his years at Walden Pond.
 But I argue that the state of nature Thoreau embraces is as far from that envisioned by the framers of the theory as can be conceived.
-So though Thoreau stands with those who resist government, his argument is less against government per se than against government justified by social contract.
-Libertarians think he desires anarchy.
+So though Thoreau stands with those who resist government, his argument is less against government per se than against government justified by the social contract whose rationale required a much more hostile natural condition.
+Libertarians think he desires anarchy, a return to that condition, a rejection of the compromise that created government.
 He does not.
+He could not because the state of nature he envisions calls for no compromise and no surrender of individual agency whatsoever.
+What is more, he clearly thinks societies can live amicably without the contract and cannot live amicably with it.
 Writing in his homebuilt cabin in the Massachusetts winter of 1847, Thoreau was not merely objecting to government overreach; he was objecting to government by majority, by consensus, by contract, and by convention.
 He argues, “Any man more right than his neighbors constitutes a majority of one already.”
 Recall that in his original framing of the state of nature, Hobbes had dismissed the notion of “right” as a subjective delusion (see “Why Invent a Social Contract?) .
 Everyone acts to secure what he thinks right, said Hobbes, and it is this pursuit that he inevitably comes into conflict with his neighbor, such war of all against all producing the need for the leviathan of government power.
 Thoreau is clearly not imagining that kind of natural condition, nor does he envision that kind of barbaric outcome.
 His conception of the state of nature more resembles the lost Eden of Rousseau than the hellish dystopia that Hobbes had envisioned, yet he differs from Rousseau in rejecting a general will that conforms individual will to common consent.
 His opposition is the defining quality of his understanding of persons’ relationship with the state.
 He is adamant in denying majoritarian rule: “[The state] can have no pure right over my person and property than what I concede to it.”
 He can only adopt this position because he imagines the demands of social order to be far more dangerous than disagreements among individuals that might compel social order.
 Why should he have come to a conclusion so different from the social contract theorists and his own country’s founders?

-The answer can be found in the sixty-one years separating them from him.
+The answer can be found in the sixty-one years separating him from them.
 Specifically, two moral revolutions changed the theoretical field, the first advanced by Immanuel Kant and the second by the Romantic revolution he inspired.

 It was Kant who argued for moral autonomy as the antithesis and antidote to the tyranny of authority that had dominated political theory during the millennia of divine command.
 In Critique of Practical Reason, he advanced the argument that each of us constitutes a moral universe whose laws we must actively engage and accept and for which we may be held responsible.
-Even should we attempt to abdicate that responsibility and surrender our agency to authority, he reminds us that it is our own reason that judges the authority worthy of our respect.
+Even should we attempt to abdicate that responsibility and surrender our agency by granting trust to authority, he reminds us that it is our own reason that judges the authority worthy of our respect (see “Authority, Trust, and Knowledge”).
 For Kant, it is this preferential freedom that marks us as moral agents worthy of radical respect (see “Our Freedom Fetish“).
 We see the echo of Kant’s argument in Thoreau’s.

 But we see something else as well: Thoreau’s confidence in his own moral rectitude was more absolute than Kant with all his admiration for practical reasoning could have imagined.
 Throughout Thoreau’s writings, and especially in Walden and Civil Disobedience, we see a disdain for convention coupled with an almost strutting confidence in his own moral superiority to those mass of men living in quiet desperation.
 The former fuels Thoreau’s contempt for social contract theory, which at its center regards political arrangements as conveniences invented to procure the desires of the majority without regard to moral judgment.
 Thoreau even goes so far as explicitly to condemn William Paley’s The Principles of Moral and Political Philosophy (1785) precisely because it, like social contract theory, bases government on grounds of practical convenience rather than justice (though Paley also skewers social contract theory for its other falsities, among them the myth of the state of nature).
 But echoing through Thoreau’s writing is the deeper appeal to justice, to right, and to divine providence combined with an absolute confidence that he and not that mass of men might decide which laws satisfy justice and which offend it.
 What grounds such a judgment?